archiewood/wedding-website/travel.md

 title: Travel
 feature_image: "../assets/images/safari.jpg"
 ---
-There are more ways than this to get there than this, but we think many people will consider these options.
+*There are lots of ways to get here, but we think many people will consider these options.*

 ### By Plane ✈️

 There are two major airports nearby, that have many direct flights per day from London, Paris and other nearby European destinations.
-Both have lots of car rental options.
+Both have lots of car rental options (recommended):
 - **Lyon-Saint Exupéry Airport**
-    - 1hr 40 flight from London.
+    - 1hr 40 flight from London
     - 1hr 25 drive to wedding venue
 - **Marseille Provence Airport**
-    - 1hr 55 flight from London.
+    - 1hr 55 flight from London
     - 1hr 30 drive to wedding venue

 ### By Train 🚄

 You can get closer to the venue by train, but it may involve more travel time for UK guests.
-For non-European residents, this may be preferrable to changing to another plane in Paris
+For non-European residents, this may be preferrable to changing to another plane in Paris:

 - **High Speed Train to Gare Valence TGV**
     - Possible good option for those flying into France from further afield (eg North America)